Iodothyronine deiodinase: Structure

 The three deiodinase enzymes share certain structural features in common although their sequence identity is lower than 50%.
 Each enzyme weighs between 29 and 33kDa.
 Deiodinases are dimeric integral membrane proteins with single transmembrane segments and large globular heads (see below).
 They share a TRX fold that contains the active site including the rare selenocysteine amino acid and two histidine residues.
 Selenocysteine is coded by a UGA codon, which generally signifies termination of a peptide through a stop codon.
 In point mutation experiments with Deiodinase 1 changing UGA to the stop codon TAA resulted in a complete loss of function, while changing UGA to cysteine (TGT) caused the enzyme to operate at around 10% normal efficiency.
 In order for UGA to be read as a selenocysteine amino acid instead of a stop codon, it is necessary that a downstream stem loop sequence, the selenocysteine insertion sequence (SECIS), be present to bind with SECIS binding protein-2 (SBP-2), which binds with elongation factor EFsec.
 The translation of selenocysteine is not efficient, even though it is important to the functioning of the enzyme.
 Deiodinase 2 is localized to the ER membrane while Deiodinase 1 and 3 are found in the plasma membrane.

 The related catalytic domains of Deiodinases 1-3 feature a thioredoxine-related peroxiredoxin fold.
 The enzymes catalyze a reductive elimination of iodine, thereby oxidizing themselves similar to Prx, followed by a reductive recycling of the enzyme.

 Types

 In most vertebrates, there are three types of enzymes that can deiodinate thyroid hormones:

+Related proteins have been found in invertebrate chordates, mostly with a selenocystine, though a few have cystine instead.